fingerskier/Lean/README.md

 Lean
 ====
-  Lean is a single-page browser app based existing technologies and a few simple Javascripts concepts.
+  Lean is a single-page browser app based on jQuery and Baconjs.

-  In reality it's my test-bed for various ultra-simple, zero-configuration concepts and libraries.
+  It's my test-bed for various ultra-simple, zero-configuration concepts and libraries.
 Libraries currently include jQuery, Qunit, Bacon, Handlebars, Modernizr, Bootstrap, and Firebase.